-13 Because the class pairs for participating teachers were required to be at the same level, class level indicators cannot be included in regressions that include teacher fixed effects (or are intended to be comparable with such specifications), as in columns 1 and 2 of Table 2 and 3.
-Similarly, because only two teachers reported spending slightly more time in the experimental class, the effects of the "time student characteristics including gender, race and ethnicity, self-reported high school GPA, peer GPA (for all other observed students in the class), parents' education, and the student's attitude toward studying economics.
+Table 2 lists regression results for four different specifications of the multiple choice model.
+The listing of control variables is organized into the groups defined in equations (1) and (2).
+We list the coefficient on the pre-test score first.
+The first group of variables reflects fixed classroom characteristics, including measures of whether the class received the Fed O&O instructional materials (experimental class), the amount of time the teacher reported spending on the monetary policy material, and three class-level dummies.
+The next group contains student characteristics including gender, race or ethnicity, self-reported high school GPA, average peer GPA (for all other observed students in the class), parents' education, and the student's attitude toward studying economics.
 The final group contains teacher characteristics including years of experience teaching economics, years of general teaching experience, gender, whether the teacher has an undergraduate major or minor in economics, and whether the teacher has an advanced degree.
-The teacher characteristics are only included in column 3, as explained below.
+The teacher characteristics are only included in column 3.

 The regressions reported in Table 2 are based on random effects in columns 1 and 3 and fixed effects in column 2.
 Each of these accounts for a teacher-specific component to the error structure.
 The random effects (RE) specification incorporates a teacher-specific random component, which is assumed to be uncorrelated with the other variables in the model.
-By contrast, the fixed effects (FE) specification is equivalent to a model that includes a dummy variable for every teacher and as such accounts for correlation between teacher-specific factors and the other variables in the model (and hence precludes the inclusion of any observable teacher variables).
+By contrast, the fixed effects (FE) specification is equivalent to a model that includes a dummy variable for every teacher and, as such, accounts for correlation between teacher-specific factors